 I suffer from anxiety and depression.
 I desperately want to get a job, I’m not in any debt I have much better relationships with all my family now.

 I’m 41; I have my own privately rented flat.
-I’ve been to Thailand volunteering for a detox charity.
 I’m two years clean, not even smoking and I’m looking forward to the future.
-I’ve taken up sport again and am addicted to running which I love and hope to run and fundraise for Launchpad in the near future and continue to give back.
+I’ve taken up sport again and am addicted to running which I love and hope to run and fundraise for Launchpad in the future and continue to give back.

 * To help protect the privacy of those we help names have been changed